Los Angeles Commercial Truck Accident Attorneys

 - Head Injuries — Traumatic brain injuries, from mild concussions to severe brain damage, affect cognition and memory.

-- Fractures & Broken Bones — Collisions can cause multiple bone fractures, requiring surgery and extensive recovery.
+- Fractures and Broken Bones — Collisions can cause multiple bone fractures, requiring surgery and extensive recovery.

 - Internal Injuries — Serious impacts can damage organs like the liver, spleen, or kidneys, requiring emergency care and possibly surgery.